 Ubiquitous Computing and Ambient Intelligence, Interaction and Experience Design, in general, but especially in the context of Hybrid (real and virtual) Worlds, Smart Cities and more recently Smart

 After his work in cognitive science (1978-1983), he became interested in human-computer interaction since 1984 and helped to establish the corresponding area of "Software-Ergonomics" in Germany.
 Furthermore, he launched one of the first prominent research efforts in hypertext and hypermedia in Germany (since 1987) resulting in the SEPIA-system which was developed together with his WIBAS-Group.
 This was followed by work in CSCW (since 1992) resulting in the DOLPHIN electronic meeting room system.
 Since 1997, he and his AMBIENTE-Team became well-known for the development of Roomware®, the integration of walls and furniture with information technology and for the design of Smart Artefacts in ambient environments.
 The roomware components were developed in close cooperation with industry and won several design prices.
 Some of them, e.g., the InteracTable, are available as commercial products via the spin-off company foresee.
 The Roomware® components were the first steps towards the design of Cooperative Buildings proposed and published by Norbert Streitz already in 1998.
-Since 2007, he is working on Smart Hybrid Cities where the guiding objective is the ambition to develop a Humane City.
+Since 2007, he is working on Smart Hybrid Cities and as a special case Smart Airports, where the guiding objective is the ambition to develop a Humane, Sociable and Cooperatice Hybrid City.
+This involves also work on autonomous driving and artificial intelligence as well as privacy issues in hybrid urban environments.

 (* This list does not cover his research as a physicist working on general relativity theory, differential geometry and elementary particle physics and no details about his initial research as a psychologist working in cognitive science focusing on memory and perception, dual task performance, problem solving and knowledge representations.)